IntersectMBO/cardano-node/doc/stake-pool-operations/node_keys.md

 A stake pool needs at least 2 running nodes: A __block-producing__ node and a __relay__ node.

 We need to setup our __block-producing__ node.
-You can build the node from source or maintain a single build on your local machine and only upload the binaries to your __block-producing__ and __relay__ servers.
-Just make sure you have consistent versions across them.
+You can build the node from source or on each server or maintain a single build on your local machine and only upload the binaries to your __block-producing__ and __relay__ servers.
+Make sure you have consistent versions across them.

 ![network diagram](images/basic-network-with-relays-producers-passivenodes-walletnodes.png)

-The __block-producing__ node will only connect with it's __relay__, while the __relay__ will establish connections with other relays in the network.
+The __block-producing__ node will hold your KES and VRF keys and the operational certificate.
+It should only connect with it's __relay__, while the __relay__ will establish connections with other relays in the network.
 Each node must run in an independent server.

 #### Basic block-producing node firewall configuration: